Midland Personal Injury Lawyer

 Statute of Limitations

-Another crucial reason to retain a skilled lawyer in Midland sooner rather than later when building a personal injury claim is the statute of limitations.
+Another crucial reason to retain a skilled injury lawyer in Midland sooner rather than later when building a personal injury claim is the statute of limitations.
 This section of state law restricts how long prospective plaintiffs have to file suit after their accident.
 Under Tex.
 Civ.
 Prac. & Rem.
 Code §16.003, personal injury claimants generally have only two years after discovering their injuries to start the litigation process.
 If they fail to meet this deadline, they could be time-barred from recovering compensation.

 Talk to a Midland Personal Injury Attorney Today